The Neo-Classical Age

 50. Legacy of Samuel Johnson

-Samuel Johnson’s legacy shaped this age profoundly.
-Therefore, his works influenced criticism, essays, and biography.
-Moreover, his moral philosophy guided readers.
-Consequently, literature gained rational authority.
-Furthermore, Johnson combined intellect with moral depth.
-In addition, he represented balance between clarity and wisdom.
-Hence, his influence extended into Romantic and Victorian ages.
-Thus, this age considered him central figure.
-Similarly, his works symbolized rational ideals of culture.
-Moreover, his authority guided generations of readers.
-Therefore, Johnson remained cultural anchor.
-Indeed, this age closed with his impact.
-Finally, his legacy shaped future intellectual life.
-Clearly, his works remain respected today.
-Consequently, Johnson’s writings symbolize reason and discipline.
-Truly, his contributions ensured strength of English literature.
-Literature, therefore, matured under his rational guidance.
+Samuel Johnson’s legacy shaped this age profoundly and very deeply.
+Therefore, his works influenced criticism, essays, and even biography writing.
+Moreover, his moral philosophy guided readers toward a better life.
+Consequently, literature gained rational authority through his very clear voice.
+Furthermore, Johnson combined high intellect with immense moral depth always.
+In addition, he represented a perfect balance between clarity and wisdom.
+Hence, his influence extended far into Romantic and Victorian ages.
+Thus, this age considered him the central figure of letters.
+Similarly, his works symbolized the rational ideals of English culture.
+Moreover, his authority guided many generations of careful readers.

 51. Balance Between Reason and Emotion